jashwanthroy/Dev/README.md

 -> client side routing (with out reload of page)
 -> server side routing (due to request response from server, API call from web browser) React Application called Single Page Application

+Day-8
+Did Nothing but starting dynamic routing for rendering the menu of a specific restaurant.